discover-devops/AWS/1-aws-fundamentals/Course_Content.md

-### list of topics and subtopics for your AWS Solution Architect Professional and AWS DevOps Professional combined course.
-This course outline starts from the basics and progresses to advanced topics, covering both theoretical concepts and practical labs.
+### AWS Solution Architect Professional and AWS DevOps Professional combined course.

 ### **1. Introduction to Cloud Computing**
    - **1.1 What is Cloud Computing?**